 This item asks about your workforce‐focused performance results, which demonstrate how well you have been creating and maintaining a productive, caring, engaging, and learning environment for all members of your workforce.

 Workforce engagement.
-Results measures reported for indicators of workforce engagement and satisfaction might include improvement in local decision making, organizational culture, and workforce knowledge sharing.
+Results reported for indicators of workforce engagement and satisfaction might include improvement in local decision making, organizational culture, and workforce knowledge sharing.
 Input data, such as the number of cash awards, might be included, but the main emphasis should be on data that show effectiveness or outcomes.
 For example, an outcome measure might be increased workforce retention resulting from establishing a peer recognition program or the number of promotions into leadership positions that have resulted from the organization’s leadership development program.

 This item asks about your key results in the areas of senior leadership and governance, which demonstrate the extent to which your organization is fiscally sound, ethical, and socially responsible.

 Results to report.
 Your results should include environmental, legal, and regulatory compliance; results of oversight audits by government or funding agencies; noteworthy achievements in these areas, as appropriate; and organizational contributions to societal well-being and support for key communities.
 Contributions to societal well-being might include community health and food security for members of your communities.

 Sanctions or adverse actions.
 If your organization has received sanctions or adverse actions under law, regulation, or contract during the past five years, you should summarize the incidents, their current status, and actions to prevent reoccurrence.